Hooters Fried Pickles Copycat + Video

 - Kick up the heat.
 If you want yours extra spicy, increase the amount of hot sauce or cayenne pepper.

 - Don’t have buttermilk?
 Make your own in a snap!
-Stir 1 tablespoon of lemon juice or vinegar into 1 cup of regular milk, then let it sit for about 5 minutes.
+Stir 1 tablespoon of lemon juice or white vinegar into 1 cup of regular milk, then let it sit for about 5 minutes.
 Once it has thickened, it’s ready to use.

 These are traditionally served with a horseradish or spicy ranch sauce, but I say why mess with a good thing?
 I pop a few in my mouth at a time and enjoy them as they are.

 Fried dill pickles are good with lunch, dinner, as a snack, or just because jars are on sale!
 Serve them up with your game day favorites or alongside sandwiches and hamburgers.